 - The parent is unwilling or unable to eliminate the harm facing the child or to provide a safe, stable home and the delay of permanent placement will add to the harm to the child.
 This can include the emotional or psychological harm to the child that would result in removing the child from the “resource family,” meaning the family the child has been living with, or

 - The division has made reasonable efforts to provide services to help the parents correct the situation that led to the child being taken and those efforts have not been successful or

 - Terminating the rights will do more good than harm

 Petition to terminate parental rights when parent has abandoned the child is to be filed when:

 - Where for a period of six months or more a parent, who is able to have contact, has not had any contact with the child, the family where the child is placed or the division, and the parent’s whereabouts are not known after the divisions reasonable efforts to find the parent, or

 - The identity of the parents are not known and the division, in spite of reasonable efforts to do so, cannot locate the parents, involving an investigation by law enforcement as part of the efforts to locate or

 - If, with a child less than 30 days old, a parent has voluntarily delivered the child to, or left a child at, or arranged for another person to deliver or leave the child, at a police station or hospital emergency room and expresses no intent to return, then the division shall file a termination petition within 21 days of the delivery of such child into the hands of the division.

-If you need to discuss your case of termination of parental rights or a county agency taking your child, call the Law Offices of Peter Van Aulen for a free consultation at 201-845-7400.
+If you need to discuss your case of termination of parental rights or a county agency taking your child, call the Law Offices of Peter Van Aulen for a free 30 minute in office consultation at 201-845-7400.